 A switching frequency of 200kHz for each phase is then considered allowing large bandwidth for the compensation network.
-Considering the high output current, power conversion will start from the 12V bus.
+It can be considered to use the 5V rail for the power conversion in order to allow compatibility with standard ATX power supply.